yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

   [asynchrony]: https://en.wikipedia.org/wiki/Asynchrony_(computer_programming) "Read about asynchrony"

 Asynchronous programming is an advanced topic that is fairly specialized, so using it is well outside the scope of this series.
 It's also quite a new addition to the language, and its usage has fluctuated from version to version.
 Rather than try to summarize those changed I'll just describe the very basics of using these keywords in Python 3.7 below.
-If, however, you're curious there's a quite good primer available [here][async-primer] that seems to be kept up to date.
+If, however, you're curious there's a [quite good async primer available here][async-primer] that seems to be kept up to date.

   [async-primer]: https://realpython.com/async-io-python/ "Read a primer on asynchronous programming in Python"